jumidev/terraform-modules-auto-azurerm/container/container_registry/README.md

 }

 inputs = {
-   name = "name of container_registry"
+   name = "Specifies the name of the Container Registry"
    resource_group_name = "${resource_group}"
    location = "${location}"
-   sku = "sku of container_registry"
+   sku = "The SKU name of the container registry"
 }

 tfstate_store = {